 Riding the cobs into the river.

 Over the next couple of posts I will be showing many more scenes around this event in Appleby.
+I will be sharing the trotting of the horses which is a crazy traditional event.
 Sunshine, horses and wonderful people.
 A great weekend.